ackirby88/CS107/C++/CPP-1-Constructors.md

 But remember that we can have multiple constructors through function polymorphism.

 ### Deconstructor
-Destructors are responsible for the necessary cleanup needed by a class when its lifetime ends.
+- Destructors are responsible for the necessary cleanup needed by a class when its lifetime ends
-A destructor is a member function very similar to a default constructor: it takes no arguments and returns nothing.
+- A destructor is a member function very similar to a default constructor: it takes no arguments and returns nothing
-It also uses the class name as its own name, but preceded with a tilde sign `~`.
+- It also uses the class name as its own name, but preceded with a tilde sign `~`

 **<details><summary>:large_orange_diamond: Deconstructor Example:</summary>**
 <p>